 If you're staying in downtown Seattle before the trip, SeaTac is a 45-min ride south on the Link light rail system.
 The light rail travels between Westlake Station in downtown Seattle and Sea-Tac Airport, making 11 stops along the way.
 Link trains run every 7.5, 10 or 15 minutes depending on the time of day.
 Service is available from 5 am to 1 am Monday through Saturday and from 6 am to midnight on Sunday and holidays.
 Adult fares range from $2.25 to $3.00 depending on how far you travel.
 Visit www.soundtransit.org/tripplanner for more information.

 After the pick-up, we will have a two-hour shuttle up to our ferry.
-From Anacortes we will sail to Lopez Island, where our first day's riding begins.
+From Anacortes, we will sail to Lopez Island, where our first day's cycling begins.

-At the end of the trip on Monday, Aug 7, you can depart the ride in downtown Seattle and extend your stay, or we'll shuttle you back to SeaTac airport to catch an evening flight.
-Please do not make plans to depart SeaTac airport (SEA) before 6 pm.
+At the end of the bike ride event, you can depart in downtown Seattle and extend your stay, or we'll shuttle you back to SeaTac airport to catch an evening flight.
+Please do not make plans to depart SeaTac airport (SEA) before 7 pm.

-More travel information will be provided in the Travel Planner and Experience Guide which will be available after you register.
+More travel information will be provided in the Travel Planner which will be available after you register.

 Transporting Your Bike

-Many first-time riders have questions about getting their bike to the event.
-While it may seem complicated, it's not.
+Many first-time cyclists have questions about getting their bike to the event.
+While it may seem complicated, it's really not.
 You have a few options for getting your bike to and from Climate Ride.
 The best option will depend on your itinerary, timing, and budget.
 Plan on spending a little time to research which option works best for you.
-Send us an email if you have questions that are not answered by the info below.

 Disassembly: If you need to ship your bike, most likely you will need to disassemble it.
 This means removing the pedals, seat, front and rear wheels, and handlebars, and deflating the tires.
 Each part should be wrapped separately in bubble wrap.
 You can do this yourself, or most bike shops will do it for you for a cost of approximately $50-80.